 You have to have enough points to fully pay for the product or service you wish to purchase, you can’t part pay in points.

-In stores, just hand the Advantage card to the cashier and let them know you’d like to pay in points.
+When spending Boots points in-stores just hand the Advantage card to the cashier and let them know you’d like to pay in points.

 Online select the Boots Advantage Card icon as you checkout.